ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

 current environment as this can be inferred as it will be the only one you have loaded.

-!!! tip
-    `module swap` is most commonly used on ARCHER2 to switch between different compiler environments, for example, switching from the HPE Cray Compiler Environment (CCE, PrgEnv-cray) to the Gnu compilers (GCC, PrgEnv-gnu).
-The available compiler environments are discussed in more detail in the [Application Development Environment](dev-environment.md) section.

 ## Shell environment overview